andrew/ultimate-awesome/README.md

 - [awesome-japanese-fonts](https://github.com/mochi-sann/awesome-japanese-fonts) - 素晴らしい日本語フォントの一覧です.
 - [awesome-bd-readme-profile](https://github.com/moshfiqrony/awesome-bd-readme-profile) - 😎 A list of awesome GitHub Profile READMEs of developers 📝.
 - [awesome-gemini-for-google-cloud](https://github.com/rominirani/awesome-gemini-for-google-cloud) - A curated list of resources about all things Gemini in Google Cloud. .
-- [awesome-scalinglaws](https://github.com/rzfan525/awesome-scalinglaws) - A curated list of awesome resources dedicated to Scaling Laws for LLMs.
 - [awesome-pwa-ecommerce](https://github.com/sandermangel/awesome-pwa-ecommerce) - A collection of awesome cases and technologies around PWA in Ecommerce.
 - [BNN-ANN-papers](https://github.com/takyamamoto/BNN-ANN-papers) - Papers : Biological and Artificial Neural Networks.
 - [awesome-multimodal-time-series](https://github.com/forestsking/awesome-multimodal-time-series) - A curated list of paper, code, data, and other resources focus on multimodal time series analysis.